frankiscuwu/cs506-final-project/midterm/README.md

 # Midterm Report (10/27)

+We utilized two different machine learning packages to develop the same model: one using imports from `TensorFlow` and one from `PyTorch`.
+This report labels which package was utilized for the corresponding analysis in each section.

 ## Data processing
 The images were already augmented and preprocessed in the dataset.
 The documentation of the dataset describes the augmentation step as using Keras's `ImageDataGenerator` with the following parameters: